combust-labs/firebuild/README.md

 ## Caveats when building from the URL

-The `build` command will resolve the resources refernced in `ADD` and `COPY` commands even when loading the `Dockerfile` via the URL.
+The `build` command will resolve the resources referenced in `ADD` and `COPY` commands even when loading the `Dockerfile` via the URL.
 The context root in this case will be established by removing the file name from the URL.
 An example:

 - consider the URL `https://raw.githubusercontent.com/hashicorp/docker-consul/master/0.X/Dockerfile`
 - the `Dockerfile` name will be removed from the URL and the context is `https://raw.githubusercontent.com/hashicorp/docker-consul/master/0.X`